wandersonwhcr/openssl-cheatsheet/README.md

 ## Generate RSA Private Key

-Create a private key with 2048 bits and save as `key.pem`
+Create a private key with 2048 bits and save as `key.pem`.

 ```
 openssl genrsa \